Make

 Make (formerly Integromat) is a visual automation platform that lets you connect apps and services and automate workflows without writing code.
 You build "scenarios" - flowcharts of modules connected by lines - that run on a schedule or in response to triggers.
 Unlike Zapier's linear sequences, Make's visual canvas supports branching logic, loops, error handling, and complex multi-path workflows.

-Make has added AI capabilities throughout its platform: you can call OpenAI, Claude, or Gemini directly as modules in any workflow, process documents with AI, and use its HTTP module to hit any API.
+Make has built-in AI capabilities: you can call OpenAI, Claude, or Gemini directly as modules in any workflow, process documents with AI, and use its HTTP module to hit any API.

 The free plan includes 1,000 operations per month, which is enough to test and run light workflows.
 Paid plans start at $9/month for 10,000 operations.
-Make is significantly cheaper than Zapier for equivalent functionality and substantially more capable for complex logic.
-The learning curve is steeper than simpler tools, but the payoff in flexibility is real.
+Make costs significantly less than Zapier for equivalent functionality and is substantially more capable for complex logic.
+The learning curve is steeper than simpler tools, but the flexibility payoff is substantial.

 Make has a large community with thousands of pre-built templates.
 For anyone building AI-powered automations that need to talk to real business tools - CRMs, Google Workspace, Slack, databases - Make is one of the strongest options available.